Program Coordinator, Los Angeles, CA

 • Plan and implement year-end celebration (in person or adapted for virtual setting), as applicable.
 Assist students in making Thank You cards for their mentors.

-• Attend required Program Coordinator meetings
+• Attend required Program Coordinator training sessions and meetings

 • Support volunteer recruitment efforts